aabriism/aabriism.github.io/index.md

 **We value the emotional and the rational in people.**  We do not sacrifice one for the other.
 We do not require people to be rational to be atheists, but we do not accept all forms of irrationality as desirable within an individual or a society.

 ### Central Practices
 There are two central practices in Aabriism.

+First:   We practice *Discussion within the Scope of the Central Tenets*.

+To enrichen the experience of being an Aabriist, and to help each other.
+Everyone can contribute and everyone can choose their own wisdom from among the discussions.

-First: *Don't give money to anybody who claims to be collecting it on behalf of Aabriism.*
+Second: *Don't give money to anybody who claims to be collecting it on behalf of Aabriism.*

 We've seen this too many times with religions.
 Just don't do it.
 If an aabriist group wishes to promote a particular project to "make something better", then they may request donations for that project, and if you are considering giving, you must decide based purely upon the merits of the project.
-You should never, ever give money to somebody who claims to be a representative of Aabrism for the good of Aabriism
+You should never, ever, give money to somebody who claims to be a representative of Aabrism for need it for the good of Aabriism.

-Second:   We practice *Discussion within the Scope of the Central Tenets*. to enrichen the experience of being an Aabriist, and to help each other.
-Everyone can contribute and everyone can choose their own wisdom from among the discussions.

 ## Discussions
 The discussions are ways of extending Aabriism, opening up questions, answering some, and introducing new practices.
 They are not canon for the religion, but hopefully they are useful and participating in creating them is enjoyable.
+At present, participate by forking this repo and making merge requests.
 * [Discussions.1.Meaning in your Life](philosophy/meaning.html)
 * [Discussions.2.God](philosophy/god.html)
 * [Discussions.3.Religion](philosophy/religion.html)